HedvigS/personal-cookbook/R/cldf_for_dummies.md

 usually found in the file languages.csv, “CodeTable” in codes.csv, “ValueTable” in values.csv, “CognateTable” in cognates.csv etc.

-Each table is usually tied to a pre-defined CLDF standard.
-For example, FormTables need to have the columns “ID”, “Form” and “Language_ID”.

 - LanguageTable -\> languages.csv (contains minimally ID)
 - FormTable -\> forms.csv (contains minimally ID, Form, Language_ID,
   Parameter_ID)